 Christmas scones – brandy scones with mincemeat and marzipan.
 A festive twist on a classic afternoon tea treat.

-It’s Jon’s birthday in December and he usually likes to have a festive afternoon tea to celebrate.
-When I ask him what he wants to eat he always lists the traditional afternoon tea treats (scones, sandwiches and indulgent cakes) but then wants Christmas goodies such as mince pies and stollen too.
-We either end up with a table groaning with food, or he doesn’t get everything he’s asked for, which just isn’t right on his birthday.
+I love to create a festive afternoon tea to celebrate December birthdays.
+I serve traditional afternoon tea treats (scones, sandwiches and indulgent cakes) alongside Christmas goodies such as mince pies and stollen too.
+I always end up with a table groaning with food – perfect for a winter birthday.

-In an attempt to fulfil all of his birthday afternoon tea criteria without getting carried away, I decided to combine some of his favourite festive flavours into an afternoon tea classic – the scone.
+In an attempt to fulfil my afternoon tea criteria without getting carried away, I decided to combine some of his favourite festive flavours into an afternoon tea classic – the scone.

 To make these scones all christmassy, I replaced some of the milk with brandy and mixed in some mincemeat and balls of marzipan.
 The marzipan melts during cooking and goes a bit gooey – really delicious if you eat them warm from the oven.
 However, the oozing marzipan can make them look a little uneven so if you like your scones neat and round, leave out the marzipan and add a slither in the middle of your scone when you’re eating instead.